raspberrypi/documentation/usage/gpio/README.md

-# GPIO
+# GPIO: Raspberry Pi Models A and B

-An introduction to GPIO and physical computing on the Raspberry Pi
+### An introduction to GPIO and physical computing on the Raspberry Pi

 One powerful feature of the Raspberry Pi is the row of GPIO (general purpose input/output) pins along the edge of the board, next to the yellow video out socket.